How To Apply For Schools In Sharjah?

-in the UAE can seem fairly daunting at first.
-There’s a ton of options to
+As an expat, the school selection and application processes in the UAE can seem fairly daunting at first.
+There’s a ton of options to choose from, and it’s very common to see the parents rush into an ill-advised decision which they later end up regretting.

 Let’s begin.

-written for parents in Sharjah, the general process and considerations will
+While this article is written for parents in Sharjah, the general process and considerations will stay the same in all 7 emirates of the UAE.

-The first and important step in the process is to choose an
+The first and important step in the process is to choose an academic curriculum.

-parents must select between one of the many private institutions which are
+Public schools aren’t available for expats in the UAE, so parents must select between one of the many private institutions which are teaching the curricula from a wide variety of countries.

 The major choices are: